utfunderscore/buildstore/README.md

 ## What is buildstore?
 Buildstore allows you to save, upload, and track the history your schematics.
-It is intended for use on minigame servers for dynamic map loading, so that updates and changes can be done on a seperate build server.
+It is intended for use on minigame servers for dynamic map loading, so that updates and changes can be done on a seperate buildData server.

 ## Supported Remotes
  * Local filesystem